 The Company takes good corporate governance extremely seriously and is committed to evolving to meet - and exceed - corporate governance best practices.
-To this end, following a careful review of the Company's practices, the Board adopted a number of governance reforms in 2015.
+To this end, following a careful review of the Company's practices, the Board adopted a number of governance reforms in 2015 and 2016.
 These initiatives included:

 - Transition to Annual Election of Directors The Board resolved to recommend for stockholder approval the declassification of the Board, which would be achieved through a phase-in of annual elections over three years, subject to stockholder approval.
-See "Proposal No. 3 Approval of Proposed Amendment to Our Certificate of Incorporation to Declassify Our Board of Directors". - Majority Voting Standard in Bylaws The Company adopted a majority voting standard in its bylaws for uncontested elections and formally eliminated the plurality standard.
+At the 2016 Annual Meeting, the Company's stockholders approved the Board declassification, and it is now underway.
+Director nominees at the upcoming 2017 Annual Meeting have been nominated for terms of only one year, and future director terms will also be for terms of only one year.
+As a result, the Board will be fully declassified by 2019.
+In connection with these changes, the Company also adopted bylaw amendments providing: (i) until the Board is fully declassified, directors shall be subject to removal for cause only by majority vote of stockholders entitled to vote in elections of directors; (ii) following the time the Board is fully declassified, annually elected directors shall be removable with or without cause by 66 2/3rds% of the outstanding shares entitled to vote in elections of directors; and (iii) an increase in the director retirement age to 72. - Majority Voting Standard in Bylaws The Company adopted a majority voting standard in its bylaws for uncontested elections and formally eliminated the plurality standard.
 Previously, the majority standard resided in the Company's corporate governance guidelines only. - Change in Amendment Supermajority Thresholds The Board resolved to recommend for stockholder approval that the supermajority approval threshold required for certain amendments to the certificate of incorporation and bylaws be set at 66 2/3rds%, a reduction from 80% in most cases.
-See "Proposal No. 4 Proposed Amendment to Our Certificate of Incorporation to Set Supermajority Voting Provisions For Certain Amendments at 66 2/3rds% of Our Shares." - Granting Stockholders the Right to Call a Special Meeting - The Company granted stockholders who hold 25% of its shares the right to call a special meeting of stockholders and accordingly seek changes on an interim basis. - Reduction of Advance Notice Window The Company modified its advance notice window for nominations and proposals for stockholder meetings commencing in 2017 to 90-120 days in advance of the anniversary of the prior year's meeting.
+This proposal was approved by the Company's stockholders at the 2016 Annual Meeting. - Granting Stockholders the Right to Call a Special Meeting The Company granted stockholders who hold 25% of its shares the right to call a special meeting of stockholders and accordingly seek changes on an interim basis. - Reduction of Advance Notice Window The Company modified its advance notice window for nominations and proposals for stockholder meetings to 90-120 days in advance of the anniversary of the prior year's meeting.
 The prior standard was 120-150 days in advance of the anniversary of the mailing of the proxy statement.